In-Person & Telehealth Counseling

 How to Recognize Low Self Esteem

-Rebellion is another pattern of low self-esteem, where individuals engage in defiant behaviors to assert themselves through disobeying others as a means of hiding their insecurities.
+When someone has low self-esteem and has exhibited the pattern of rebellion, they often engage in defiant behaviors.
+These individuals tend to try and assert themselves through disobeying others as means of hiding their insecurities.
 The rebellious individual puts on a façade to show they are above punishments and rules to mask their true feelings of inadequacy.

-The internal experiences someone faces when they have low self-esteem often manifest as self-judgment and feelings of being inferior to others.
-They often have unhealthy negative thinking patterns that may include beliefs such as “I am not worthy of being in a relationship because I have nothing to offer,” “No one will ever love me because I am worthless,” or “I will never succeed.”
-Over time, these thoughts can develop into cognitive distortions, which are internal biases that can influence self-hatred and fuel anxiety.
+The internal experiences someone faces when they have low self-esteem often manifests as self-judgment and the feelings of being inferior to others.
+They often have unhealthy negative thinking patterns that may include:

 What are the Effects of Low Self Esteem?